mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 It was by far the simplest of the lot, but it was also the most efficient.
 Like elegant code, it communicated the essential idea and eliminated everything else.

-# Working with the cartoonist
+# Working with a cartoonist

-## Thinking up cartoons
+## Thinking up concepts

-When I had the idea of hiring a cartoonist, I thought maybe they would just read my article and make up their own cartoons.
-That seemed like a win-win because they get creative freedom, I don't have to think up cartoons, and both of us save on communication because I don't have to explain the idea in my head.
+When I got the idea to hire a cartoonist, I thought maybe they would just read my article and make up their own cartoons.
+That seemed like a win-win because they get creative freedom, I don't have to think up cartoons, and both of us save on communication time.

-Loraine said that that would be XX% more per cartoon.
+I asked Loraine if she'd be open to coming up with the concepts herself. said that that would be XX% more per cartoon.
 I was expecting to spend about $350 on illustrations for the post.
 That already felt high, so $XX was out of my budget.
 I'd just come up with my own ideas.

 It turned out to be really fun!
 I got to pretend to be a cartoonist.
 When I outsourced my cooking to a chef, I realized that I enjoy cooking when I don't have to cook.
 With this job, I discovered that I enjoy making cartoons when I don't have to draw.